zsoltibv/ikar-medical/README.md

 ## About the project

-Presentation site made for a client with Laravel PHP and VueJS.
+Presentation site made with Laravel PHP and VueJS.
 ## Features

 - General Presentation of medical department